markusmoenig/Eldiron/docs/docs/official_rules.md

 under the official rules.
 The corpse expands to fit the carried loot and uses the same open, click-to-take, drag, and text transfer paths as bags.
 Empty corpses despawn by default so cleaned-out tombstones do not remain on the map.
+Non-empty corpses also have a lifetime.
+For respawning NPCs, the corpse disappears shortly before the NPC returns, using `despawn_before_respawn_seconds`; other corpses use `despawn_seconds`.

+NPCs respawn by default. `[respawn.npc]` defines the delay, restores health to full, restores the NPC's startup loadout and behavior state, and removes that NPC's corpse when it returns.
+Player death remains script-controlled so games can decide whether the player wakes at a shrine, returns to town, loses gold, keeps a tombstone, or follows another custom death loop.
+Individual NPCs can override the timer with `respawn_seconds` or disable automatic respawn with `respawn = false`.

 | Ammunition | Family | Quantity | Used by | Visual |
 | --- | --- | ---: | --- | --- |